 Pastor: “Well, I’m glad that, um, that your faith, uh, helps you deal with your, um…you know, your condition.”

 Simon: “That’s not what I mean.
 I think God is going to use me to carry out a plan.”

-Later, when Simon gets discouraged, he returns to that same pastor.
+Later, Simon gets discouraged and returns to the same pastor.

 Simon: “I want to know that there’s a reason for things.
 I used to be certain, but now I’m not sure.
 I want you to tell me that God has a plan for me, a plan for all of us.
 Please.”